Participant Permission Slip: This may be used for all field trips. Parents, please fill out the information at the top.

 High School Retreat – a weekend away from the distractions of the world.
 A fun, intense, prayerful weekend, meant to solidify your understanding of your faith, build strong relationships, and give an opportunity to unwind from the stresses of the secular world.
 Themes vary.
 Open to all high school teens, even from other parishes.
 Usually in the spring.

 Confirmation retreats – Weekend retreats offered to fulfill diocesan requirements for Confirmation.
-Confirmed high school teens that are attending Mass, and are an active participant in the parish can help facilitate (or lead) the retreats.
+Confirmed high school teens that are attending Mass and are an active participant in the parish can help facilitate (or lead) the retreats.
+Adults & young adults also needed as small group leaders or logistics support.
+All adults & young adults (18+ and out of high school) must complete the diocesan background check and Virtus training prior to volunteering.
 Preparations begin in early January and the retreats are in Feb. and March.

 Hayride – a day in the country, roasting hotdogs and marshmallows over a bonfire, visiting the petting farm, tossing pumpkins, jumping on the biggest pillow you have ever seen, riding go-carts and a moonlit ride in a hay wagon out to the pumpkin patch.
 Open to anyone, including friends and families.